Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 Mool Health focuses on identifying the root causes of digestive discomfort rather than only addressing symptoms.

-The process often begins with a gut assessment that evaluates digestive health and microbiome balance.
+The process often begins with a gut health assessment test that evaluates digestive health and microbiome balance.
 This may be combined with Prakruti analysis and lifestyle review to understand how diet patterns, stress levels, sleep cycles, and environmental factors influence digestion.

 Based on these insights, individuals may receive guidance that includes: